-We won't get too technical with our discussion on the back-end, but if you're planning on using any of these functionalities in your app, be sure you discuss any potential costs with your developer:
+We won't get too technical with our discussion on the backend, but if you're planning on using any of the following functionalities in your app, be sure you discuss any potential costs with your developer:

 If your app requires a central service to keep data in sync, or if you want to perform tasks like push notifications, you'll need to deal with the costs of operating your own server.

-For starters, all sites will need a domain name, which is generally as low as $8/year.
+For starters, all sites will need a domain name, which typically costs anywhere from $0.99 to $12 per year.
 However, if you have a specific domain name in mind but someone else already owns it, expect the cost to go way up.
 It might not be as ridiculous as buying a site for $350 million, but a five-figure price isn't out of the question.

-One way to cut server costs is to integrate a third-party solution like Windows Azure and Parse.
-These services are specifically designed to transfer data back and forth between apps, provide the infrastructure for things like search and push notifications, and allow you to scale your infrastructure for when your app really takes off.
+One way to cut server costs at the outset is to use a third-party solution like Firebase.
+These types of “backends as a service” are specifically designed to transfer data back and forth between apps, provide the infrastructure for things like search and push notifications, and allow you to scale your infrastructure when your app really takes off.
 The only downside is that as your app gains users, the costs for these platforms becomes astronomically higher.

 Regardless of what infrastructure you choose, you should work with your development team to understand the type of budget you’ll need to set aside every month for server expenses.

 At a minimum, developers will build your app using basic, "stock" design elements.
 If you are looking to really stand apart in the market, you might want to consider hiring a separate designer to build a more unique layout.
 Bring this up with your developer while you're negotiating your contract.

 Games are among the most expensive types of apps to develop.
 Grand Theft Auto V reportedly cost $265 million to develop and market.
-An average Xbox 360/Playstation 3 game costs as high as $28 million.
+An average Xbox/Playstation game costs as high as $28 million.